ioBroker/ioBroker.history/docs/en/README.md

 **Maximum datapoint count in RAM**
 Define how many number of values will be hold in RAM before persisting them on disk.
 You can control how much I/O is done.
-This can be useful for systems which uses a SD card for storage to extend the life time.
+This can be useful for systems which uses a SD card for storage to extend the lifetime.

 **On query round numbers to**
 Define how many digits should be rounded to when querying the values.